 In this example, my students are applying the big idea “🏛️ Problems lead to new rules.
 Those rules lead to new problems.” (yes, it’s a favorite of mine) to three contexts of increasing “size”: home, school, and our city.

 You could add to or change those around, of course.
+How does the big idea apply to a country?
+To an apartment complex?
+To Disneyland?
 The key is how students are thinking!
-They’re seeing how one idea can apply similarly or differently across various contexts.
+They’re working with one idea across various contexts.

 The big problem?
 My students hated writing in those circles and I hated reading their writing in those circles.
 Solution?
 We’d drop the circle organizer just write boring old square paragraphs in a list!